NEWS, EDITORIALS, REFERENCE

 I got a round of applause for this part of the demo.
 It is vaguely Amiga like, which I think tickled the fancy of many in the room.

-Additionally, there is a global keyboard shortcut, which is customizable, to toggle between split mode and full screen graphics mode.
+Additionally, there is a global keyboard shortcut, which is customizable, to toggle between splitscreen and fullscreen graphics mode.